PSPDFKit/react-native/README.md

 </ResourceDictionary>
 ```

-20. Change the target SDK of YourApp to >= 10.0.17134 and Min Version to >= 10.0.15063 : Right Click on YourApp -> Properties.
+21. Change the target SDK of YourApp to >= 10.0.17134 and Min Version to >= 10.0.16299 : Right Click on YourApp -> Properties.
 Go to
-    Application and change Target Version to >= 10.0.17134 and change Min Version to >= 10.0.15063.
+    Application and change Target Version to >= 10.0.17134 and change Min Version to >= 10.0.16299.
     ![Change SDK Version](screenshots/changeVersionSDK.png)
-21. Save Changes: File -> Save All
+22. Save Changes: File -> Save All
-22. Add the `PSPDFKitView` and `PSPDFKit` module into your `App.windows.js` file, and add a open button to allow the user
-    to navigate the file system.
+23. Add the `PSPDFKitView` and `PSPDFKit` module into your `App.windows.js` file, located at the base of `YourApp` folder, and add a open button to allow the user to navigate the file system.

 ```javascript
 import React, { Component } from "react";